Morriar/csg_debug_2017/bugs/thermal_reactor/PUBLIC/README.md

-# Thermal Reactor I
+# Thermal Reactor

-The thermal reactor 1 is a geothermal generator that uses the ground heat to produce energy.
+The thermal reactor is a geothermal generator that uses the ground heat to produce energy.
 It works thank to a complex system of probes that are deployed at different underground levels to collect the heat and distribute it to the reactor core through pipes.